bbbtgithub/acad-homepage.github.io/_pages/about.md

 Power Electronics (EE113)                                                                       P
 </pre>
 - [transcript](https://github.com/bbbtgithub/acad-homepage.github.io/blob/bbbtgithub-patch-1/docs/UCBtranscript.pdf)
-- *PF course only shows pass or fail, A's are generally assigned to about the top 20% or so of students.
-The proportion of A is usually less, perhaps around the top 3%~5%, or even lower.*

 ##  🎮 projects
 5 high quality and interesting course projects!
 If you would like to employ the world of the agent **pacman**, try it now!